769057845/minmin/content/_index.md

           description: |2-
               e.g. Compulsory course (Percentile system):

-              * Water Quality Model and Simulation: Mark 96
+              * Water Quality Model and Simulation: Mark A+
-              * Application and Development of Spatial Analysis Technology in Environment: Mark 96
+              * Application and Development of Spatial Analysis Technology in Environment: Mark A+
-              * Science of Hydrology and Water Resource: Mark 94
+              * Science of Hydrology and Water Resource: Mark A
+              * Comparison of environmental issues between America and China: Mark A+
-        - title: Bachelor
+        - title: Bachelor of Geographical Science
           company: GPA：4.23/5.00   Rank：1/84
           company_url: ''
           company_logo: org-x